 According to the United States Bureau of Labor Statistics (BLS), employers usually prefer that entry-level HVACR technicians have completed postsecondary education or an apprenticeship, since HVACR systems are becoming increasingly complex.

-Fortunately, the HVACR Technician program at Universal Technical Institute (UTI) can be completed in less than a year, and is designed to include the following courses:
+Fortunately, the HVACR Technician program at Universal Technical Institute (UTI) can be completed in less than a year, and includes the following courses:33

-Our instructors teach safety procedures, how to use industry tools, how to perform a variety of manual skills, customer relations skills, mechanical and electronic controls, troubleshooting and more.
+Our instructors teach safety procedures, how to use industry tools, how to perform a variety of manual tasks, customer relations skills, mechanical and electronic controls, troubleshooting and more.

 In addition to postsecondary education, some employers hire candidates based on their certifications.
 Any HVACR technician who services, repairs, maintains or disposes of equipment dealing with refrigerants must be certified with the Section 608 Technician Certification from the Environmental Protection Agency.

-The R-410A Certification, which demonstrates a technician has passed the competency requirements to handle Refrigerant 410A, is also available.
+The R-410A Certification, which demonstrates a technician has passed the competency requirements to handle Refrigerant 410A, is also available to pursue.

 The North American Technician Excellence (NATE) certification is another HVACR certification that confirms HVACR skills competency.